aiven/aiven-docs/docs/products/opensearch/concepts/indices.md

 ## Choosing when to create new indices

-As the number of indices affects the performance of your service, it\'s good to consider your strategy for creating new indices.
+As the number of indices affects the performance of your service, it's good to consider your strategy for creating new indices.

 Consider creating a new index for each customer, project, or entity if